1. Education

 Distinguishing Characteristics:

-Sharp teeth; curved vertebrae in back
+Large size; sharp teeth; bipedal posture; curved vertebrae in spine

-About Eustreptospondylus:
+About Eustreptospondylus

-Eustreptospondylus had the misfortune of being discovered in the mid-19th century, before scientists had developed a suitable system for classifying dinosaurs.
-This large theropod was originally thought to be a species of Megalosaurus (the first dinosaur ever to be named); it took a full century for paleontologists to recognize that its unusually curved vertebrae merited assignment to its own genus.
+Eustreptospondylus (Greek for "true well-curved vertebrae") had the misfortune of being discovered in the mid-19th century, before scientists had developed a suitable system for the classification of dinosaurs.
+This large theropod was originally believed to be a species of Megalosaurus (the first dinosaur ever to be officially named); it took a full century for paleontologists to recognize that its unusually curved vertebrae merited assignment to its own genus.
+Because the skeleton of the only known fossil specimen of Eustreptospondylus was recovered from marine sediments, experts believe that this dinosaur hunted prey along the shores of the small islands that (in the middle Jurassic period) dotted the coast of southern England.